SalihKocaturk/cryptoCrazy/README.md

 - SwiftUI: SwiftUI is used for building the user interface of the application.
 It provides a modern and declarative approach to UI development.
 - MVVM Architecture: The application is structured based on the Model-View-ViewModel architectural pattern.
 This promotes separation of concerns and enhances maintainability.
 - JSON API: The application fetches cryptocurrency data from a JSON API, ensuring that users receive up-to-date information.
+- Combine Framework: The Combine framework, introduced by Apple, is a powerful tool for managing asynchronous events and data streams in Swift applications.
+It provides a declarative Swift API for processing values over time, which is particularly useful in modern iOS development.

 ## Acknowledgements
 - This project utilizes data from [CoinGecko] API.